-Tráfico will be carrying out one of its regular national drink and drugs campaigns between today and Tuesday, 15 August, a weekend that’s a long public holiday in Spain.
-Readers regularly comment that it’s about time they did something about the issue, but of course they police this all year round, and these are just specific additional campaigns to normal policing, which is constant.
+Tráfico will be carrying out one of its regular national drink and drugs campaigns between today and Sunday 10 June, and will be paying particular attention, the DGT says, to delivery vehicles and motorbikes.
+Readers regularly comment that it’s about time they did something about drunk and drugged drivers but of course these are just specific additional campaigns to normal policing, which is constant.
 Drivers can therefore expect to see extra control points in addition to normal policing of drink- and drug-affected motorists.
 Police say that some 25,000 control checks will be carried out daily, on all types of roads.

 Tráfico reminds drivers that there are strict alcohol limits in Spain of 0.5 grams of alcohol per litre of blood = 0.25 mg per litre of exhaled air (slightly stricter for “professional” and newly-qualified drivers – 0.3g/l).
 As a general guide, two small glasses of wine or one small can of beer reaches the limit for a man of average build and weighing around 12 stone.
 Although there’s not a zero limit with alcohol, there is an absolute one with drugs, where even the slightest trace in a driver’s saliva test is an offence.